In this assignment you will use two static analysis tools to automatically detect potential defects.

 Question: When I try to run infer, I get some output but then Fatal error: out of memory.
 What can I do?

-Answer: You may need to assign your virtual machine more memory (see HW0 for setup).
+Answer: You may need to assign your EC2 setup more memory (see HW0 for setup).
 You may also need to choose a different subject progam.
 Some students have reported this when analyzing cpython — perhaps a different program would work for you.

 Question: When I try to run infer on libpng, it dies when trying to build the first file with an error like: